Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 release-check/SKILL.md

-incident-response/SKILL.mdSkills are the right place for workflows that are too large for AGENTS.md: review checklists, deployment procedures, data-migration playbooks, SEO audits, browser-testing procedures, PDF extraction, or benchmark protocols.
-The model sees only the skill name and description until it needs the full instructions, which keeps the context window clean.
+incident-response/SKILL.mdSkills are the right home for workflows too large for AGENTS.md: review checklists, deployment procedures, data-migration playbooks, SEO audits, browser-testing procedures, PDF extraction, or benchmark protocols.
+The model sees only the skill name and description until it needs the full instructions — the context window stays clean.

 Step 6: Add One Safety Extension